furkleindustries/accelerator-core/README.md

   private clickIncrementor() {
     const {
       setStoryState,
-      storyState: {
-        counter,
-      },
+      storyState,
     } = this.props;

     setStoryState({
-      counter: (counter || 0) + 1,
+      counter: (storyState.counter || 0) + 1,
     });
   }
 }

-const passage: bundle.passages.IPassage = {
+const passage: passages.IPassage = {
   /* string: the story-unique name of the passage. */
   name: 'myPassage',

-  /* string: an optional expanded title for the passage to be printed
+  /* string: an optional expanded title to be used as you see fit. */
-   * each time a passage is displayed. */
   title: 'My cool passage',

   /* array: an optional collection of either plain strings or